 The Government of Quebec appears to be of the view that the religious minorities in its employ are like the obnoxious smoker who contemptuously and purposely blows his smoke on the non-smoker.
 It gets under one’s nose.
 Religious people who wear specific clothing because of their religious faith are obnoxious – they are pushing their religion in a space where religion is not wanted.

 What could possibly be the motivation for such an arcane policy?
 Pauline Marois suggested one possible reason.
-She said that “women working in daycares who wear hijabs are in a position to influence children to practice religion.”3 Another government official is quoted as saying, “We don’t want children exposed to religious influences in the public sphere.
-That is a choice that belongs to parents.”4 These are curious statements.
+She said that “women working in daycares who wear hijabs are in a position to influence children to practice religion.”
+Another government official is quoted as saying, “We don’t want children exposed to religious influences in the public sphere.
+That is a choice that belongs to parents.”
+These are curious statements.
 Especially when you consider the irony that this is from the same government who introduced a mandatory course in the school curriculum that exposes children to the entire gambit of religious practices and beliefs – all without parental consent.
-Then when some parents requested their children to be exempted from the course the government refused.5 So much for a government concerned for parental rights over children’s religious upbringing!
-By the way, Quebec’s refusal to allow parents to exempt their children from the Ethics and Religious Culture curriculum has been to the Supreme Court of Canada once6 and is subject of another case on its way to the same court, the “Loyola School Case.”7
+Then, when some parents requested their children be exempted from the course the government refused So much for a government concerned for parental rights over children’s religious upbringing!
+By the way, Quebec’s refusal to allow parents to exempt their children from the Ethics and Religious Culture curriculum has been to the Supreme Court of Canada once and is subject of another case on its way to the same court, the “Loyola School Case.”

 As noted above, the Quebec government objective has to be more than that they want to protect the parental rights to educate children on matters of religion.
 Giving the government the benefit of the doubt, perhaps they seek to bring about greater societal harmony by removing the religious symbols a person may wear.
 The government does not want to create employment strife by arguments over religion.
 There is no evidence to date of such a justification.
 However, it seems to me, even that argument will fail because such a policy will not bring harmony but division.